Table of Contents

-6-Lycopene – strongest antioxidant ever: Lycopene helps in protecting the immune cells from the destructive free radicals, which are molecules that can harm cells and DNA.
-Other than fighting free radicals, lycopene has also been found to lower cholesterol, prevent blood clot, and decrease the risk of strokes, prevention of hardening of arteries and an improved immune function.
+Lycopene helps in protecting the immune cells from the destructive free radicals, which are molecules that can harm cells and DNA.
+Other than fighting free radicals, lycopene has also been found to lower cholesterol, prevent blood clots, and decrease the risk of strokes, prevention of hardening of arteries and improved immune function.

-7-Plenty of carotenoids: Carotenoids are a type of phytochemicals which make plants colorful and also shield plants from the damage by sun induced free radicals.
+Carotenoids are a type of phytochemical that make plants colorful and also shield plants from the damage by sun-induced free radicals.
 There are in total four major carotenoids which are Lycopene, Alpha-Carotene, Beta Carotene, and Lutein.
 Each of these carotenoids helps our body in staying healthy.

 The lycopene that is found in the tomatoes helps in fighting inflammation, however, there are also other components in tomatoes which help in fighting inflammation.
 These components or compounds are Quercetin as well as Kaempferol, which are found in flavonoids and are super anti-oxidants, which are mainly concentrated in the skin of the tomato.

 Getting more potassium

 Though we may only reach out for a banana whenever we feel low in potassium, however, one large tomato contains almost 500 milligrams of potassium, which makes up around 10 percent of the daily requirement of the human body.
 Proper levels of potassium also prevent kidney stones.